RomanMartinezM/how_to/docker-commands.md

 #Verify Running Containers.
 Check if your services started correctly.
 docker ps

+#Rebuild Docker images from scratch without using any cached layers
+docker-compose build --no-cache

 #Remove container
 #Delete the Image Use the docker rmi command with the image name or ID
 docker rmi my-image